shabyash/frontend-tech-test/README.md

 The test is divided into two parts: the first part is to create a small app, and the second part is to improve some existing code.
-The first part should take 45 minutes to an hour, and the second part shouldn't take long at all.
+The first part should take an hour to an hour and a half, and the second part shouldn't take long at all.

 If you don't complete the test, don't worry about it - just send the test back with as much as you've done.
 Also, it would be nice if you could say what you